Projects Mental HealthPublic & Preventative Health

 The National Suicide Prevention Leadership and Support Program (NSPLSP) funds a range of activities aimed at reducing suicide deaths and suicidal behaviour across the Australian population, particularly among at-risk groups.
 These groups include Aboriginal and Torres Strait Islander peoples, men, LGBTIQA+ people, culturally and linguistically diverse people, regional and remote communities, veterans, and young people.

-The department has engaged AHA to evaluate:
+The department engaged AHA to evaluate:

 • the funded projects’ collective success at meeting their expected outcomes